liamwalsh1980/Milestone-Project-4/README.md

 Booking a service is a little different to buying a product.
 Booking a service doesn't cost anything and therefore the process for users is straight forward.
 Click the service you want, review it,  complete a contact form, receive a booking order number and await contact from The Bike Shop.

 One feature added is that users can only select one service at a time to make it clear what they are booking.
-If a user has a service pending to book and changes their mind and pick another service, this would mean that the original service will be removed and replaced with the latest service selected.
+If a user has a service pending to book and changes their mind and picks another service, this would mean that the original service will be removed and replaced with the latest service selected.

 All the users information with the booking number will be available for the shop owner to see in the admin panel at the backend of the site under 'Bookings'